Articles

 Cons:

 SAP Litmos is a cloud-based, AI-empowered Learning Management System (LMS) designed for rapid deployment and formal training needs.
-The platform provides extensive pre-built course libraries and supports SCORM-compliant content, making it suitable for organizations with complex compliance requirements.
-Its multi-audience training capability allows delivery to employees, partners, and customers, which is valuable for mining companies with diverse training needs.
+The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it suitable for organizations with complex compliance requirements.
+Its multi-audience training capability supports employees, partners, and customers, which is valuable for mining companies with diverse training needs.

 Pricing